Nozbe/Michael.team/en/index.md

----
-permalink: /
----

-# Michael's in tha house!
+# Michael's in the house!

 My name is Michael Sliwinski and this is my new blog.
 [Read more about me](/about/)